TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 37/Psalms 37.13.md

 ---

-The Lord will laugh at him; For he seeth that his day is coming.
+The Lord will laugh at him, for he sees that his day is coming.